Last updated:

 ACUTE PORPHYRIAS

-The acute (hepatic) porphyrias are characterized by episodes of abdominal pain (the most common symptom), constipation and other gastrointestinal symptoms, extremity pain and weakness and mental changes such as insomnia, anxiety, agitation, hallucinations, delusions and seizures.
-Examination often reveals rapid heart rate and hypertension.
+The acute (hepatic) porphyrias are characterized by attacks of abdominal pain (the most common symptom), constipation and other gastrointestinal symptoms, extremity pain and weakness and mental changes such as insomnia, anxiety, agitation, hallucinations, delusions and seizures.
+Examination during an attack often reveals rapid heart rate and hypertension.
 Attacks may last days or weeks.
-Other symptoms may include red or dark urine and urinary hesitancy.
-Weakness can progress to generalized paralysis and need for respiratory support.
+Other symptoms may include red or dark urine and burning or hesitancy with urination.
+Weakness can progress to generalized paralysis and the need for respiratory support.
 These severe symptoms can be life threatening especially if diagnosis and treatment are delayed.
-Effective treatments include intravenous infusion of heme and subcutaneous injection of givosiran, an interfering RNA therapeutic.
+Effective treatments include intravenous infusion of heme (also known as hemin), mostly administered during acute attacks, and subcutaneous injection of givosiran, an interfering RNA therapeutic, which is effective for preventing frequently recurring attacks.

 Acute Intermittent Porphyria (AIP)

 Acute intermittent porphyria (AIP) is the most common of the acute porphyrias.
-Symptoms include periodic attacks, as described above.
+Symptoms include periodic attacks as described above.
 Long-term complications of AIP and other acute porphyrias may include progressive kidney damage, high blood pressure and liver cancer.
-Symptoms begin during adulthood in almost all patients and are more common in females.
-Photosensitivity occurs only in some individuals who develop advanced renal failure, which can elevate levels of porphyrins in plasma.
+Symptoms begin during adulthood in almost all affected people and are more common in females.
+Photosensitivity occurs only in some individuals who develop advanced renal failure which can elevate levels of porphyrins in plasma.

 Variegate Porphyria (VP)

 Variegate porphyria (VP) is the second most common acute porphyria.
 Attacks are identical to those seen in AIP.
-Blistering skin lesions are often misdiagnosed as porphyria cutanea tarda (PCT), which is much more common than VP.
-Symptoms develop after puberty, as in AIP.
-VP patients have a mutation in the gene for protoporphyrinogen oxidase (PPOX).
-Many individuals with a PPOX gene mutation that can cause VP never develop symptoms.
+Blistering skin lesions are more common than acute attacks and are often misdiagnosed as porphyria cutanea tarda (PCT), a much more common porphyria.
+People with VP have a variant in the gene for protoporphyrinogen oxidase (PPOX), the seventh enzyme in the heme synthetic pathway.
+As in AIP, the inheritance pattern is autosomal dominant, and symptoms develop after puberty in a minority of individuals with a disease-causing PPOX variant.
+Very rare individuals who inherit a PPOX variant from each parent have severe disease beginning early in life.

 Hereditary Coproporphyria (HCP)